jpaulobf/R2NES/README.md

 ### Audio
 * Output: PCM16 mono at 44.1 kHz via JavaSound.
 Starts automatically when a ROM is loaded; stops and restarts on ROM reload.
+* Mixing: polyBLEP pulse synthesis feeds the NES pulse/TND tables with triangle, noise, and the DMC DAC; linear interpolation plus analog-style HPF/LPF filtering approximates the console’s analog roll-off.
 * Configuration: sample rate and buffers are currently fixed; future versions may expose INI/CLI options for rate, latency, and gain.
-* Limitations: DMC channel not implemented yet; frame counter/IRQ details simplified.
-Minor glitches may be heard under heavy load.
+* Limitations: Frame counter/IRQ nuances are still simplified and DMC timing remains approximate; minor artifacts may appear under heavy load.

 ### Gamepad (optional)
 * Enable: set `gamepad=true` in `emulator.ini`.